Part of Applied System Dynamics - Foundations

 In sessions

-In coaching, resource allocation can become visible by exploring which signals, tasks, relationships, expectations or open loops keep asking for system resources.
+In coaching, resource allocation can become visible by exploring which signals, tasks, relationships, expectations, body signals or open loops keep asking for system resources.

 The method does not automatically follow from the complaint.
-First we look at where the system is spending its resources and which update direction is safe enough.
+First we look at where the system is losing its resources and which layer needs support, boundaries, regulation or safe feedback.